Q-ship

 Q-ships, also known as Q-boats, decoy vessels, special service ships, or mystery ships, were heavily armed merchant ships with concealed weaponry, designed to lure submarines into making surface attacks.
 This gave Q-ships the chance to open fire and sink them.

 They were used by the British Royal Navy and the German Kaiserliche Marine during the First World War and by the Royal Navy, the Kriegsmarine, the Imperial Japanese Navy, and the United States Navy during the Second World War.

-Though legally recognised as an acceptable tactic of military deception, they have attracted much controversy, enjoying only marginal success.
+Though legally recognised as an acceptable tactic of military deception, there has been debate as to their usefulness in combat, enjoying only marginal success.

 Etymology

-Q-ship is short for Queenstown in Ireland, as Haulbowline Dockyard, in Cork Harbour, was responsible for the conversion of many mercantile steamers to armed decoy ships during the First World War, although the majority appear to have been converted in larger navy yards such as Devonport.
+The Q in Q-ship stands for Queenstown, in Ireland, because Haulbowline Dockyard, in Cork Harbour, was responsible for the conversion of many mercantile steamers to armed decoy ships during the First World War.
+The majority appear to have been converted in larger navy yards such as Devonport.

 Early uses of the concept

 The general idea and legal framework for the Q-ship derives from the classic ruse de guerre of "sailing under false colours".
 As a long standing element of naval tactics, warships may legally disguise themselves in various ways in transit so long as the proper flags are hoisted before firing commences.
 Numerous examples exist of the tactic, which is used both defensively and offensively.

 Examples of the tactic used against commerce raiders are in the 1670s and French disguised brigs during the French Revolutionary Wars.
 An example of the latter was beaten back by the privateer lugger Vulture out of Jersey.